DFE-Digital/register-trainee-teachers/tech_docs/source/help.html.md

 # Help

-If you have any questions or suggestions contact us at [registertraineeteachers@education.gov.uk](mailto:registertraineeteachers@education.gov.uk).
+If you have any questions or suggestions contact us at [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk).

 We will try to get back to you within 5 working days.